dilanbhalla/security-advisories/reviews/sexstatic-437.md

 SPDX-License-Identifier: CC-BY-4.0
 ---
 ### Summary
-*Stored XSS*<br><br>No fix is currently available for this vulnerability.
+*Stored XSS*<br><br>Recommendation: No fix is currently available for this vulnerability.
 It is our recommendation to not install or use this module at this time.
 ### Details
 [sexstatic] HTML injection in directory name(s) leads to Stored XSS when malicious file is embed with <iframe> element used in directory name
 <br><br>• Affected Versions: <=0.6.2